Xutong-Qiu/Capstone_Robust_CSI_Capture_Platform/Pi Controller/stream_capture/README.md

 ### Setup

+1. Compile the code using `make`
+2. Run the script `./pi_code_setup.sh` to generate the code for Pi hosts.
-Run the script `./upload_and_setup.sh` to distribute the code to Pi hosts.
+3. Run the script `./upload_and_setup.sh` to distribute the code to Pi hosts.

 ### Running the Capture Script